Richard R. Verma: Post-ambassador career

 Verma stepped down from his post as ambassador on January 20, 2017 following the inauguration of President Donald Trump.

-Verma went on to serve as Chief Legal Officer at Mastercard.
+Verma went on to serve as chief legal officer at Mastercard.
 Verma is also an active thought leader and commentator on international relations, international law, trade, and diplomacy.
-He is a senior fellow the Belfer Center for Science and International Affairs, and serves on the boards of T. Rowe Price and the National Endowment for Democracy.
+He served as a senior fellow the Belfer Center for Science and International Affairs, and served on the boards of T. Rowe Price and the National Endowment for Democracy.
 He is a trustee of Lehigh University, where he gave the 151st commencement address in May 2019.
 He was a centennial fellow at the Walsh School of Foreign Service and co-chaired the Center for American Progress U.S.-India Task Force.

 In May 2022, Verma was appointed to serve as a member of the President's Intelligence Advisory Board.

+Deputy Secretary of State for Management and Resources

-In December 2022, President Joe Biden announced his intent to nominate Verma for the role of Deputy Secretary of State for Management and Resources.
+In December 2022, President Joe Biden announced his intent to nominate Verma for the role of deputy secretary of state for management and resources.
 His nomination was praised by the Indian American Impact Fund.
+On March 30, 2023, the United States Senate confirmed him by a 67–26 vote.
+Verma was sworn in on April 5, 2023.
+On August 16, 2024, he took over the responsibilities of the U.S. Special Representative for Ukraine's Economic Recovery from former Commerce Secretary, Penny Pritzker.